-However, in recent years, it has been realized that the above mentioned security proofs of QKD schemes have limited practical value.
-This is because of their implicit assumption that all the devices used for state preparation and measurement are well characterized.
+However, in recent years, it has been realized that the above mentioned security proofs of QKD schemes have limited practical value, because of their implicit assumption that all the devices used for state preparation and measurement are well characterized \cite{esther}.
 For example, in BB84, the malicious eavesdropper Eve may herself be the vendor, who supplies states and devices to Alice and Bob.
-She may give them higher dimensional states (also, referred to as cheat states) instead of those legitimate for the protocol, and access the extra dimensions that can compromise the security of the protocol.
-This type of attack is known as 'device attack' as opposed to the 'channel attack' where Eve intercepts the transmitted states.
-Thus, a QKD protocol is required to be secure against both channel and device attacks.
-While BB84 is unconditionally secure under channel attacks, it is not secure in the \textit{device-independent} (DI) scenario, i.e., the one in which device attacks by the eavesdropper are allowed.
+She may give them higher dimensional states as ``cheat states'' instead of those legitimate for the protocol, and access the extra dimensions, as shown below, to compromise the security of the protocol.
+This type of attack is known as ``device attack'', as opposed to the usual ``channel attack'' where Eve intercepts the transmitted states.
+Thus, a QKD protocol must be secure against both channel and device attacks.
+While BB84 is unconditionally secure under channel attacks, it is not secure in the \textit{device-independent} (DI) scenario, i.e. one in which device attacks are allowed.